top of page

 Riverline Concept Plan

-In 2022, the Land Conservancy was awarded $900,000 in federal funds, thanks to the advocacy and support of our representatives in Congress including Representative Brian Higgins and Senators Kirsten Gillibrand and Chuck Schumer.
-We also received $225,000 in state funding to use as a match for the federal funds thanks to the advocacy of New York State Senator Tim Kennedy.
-This funding is being used to conduct an Environmental Impact Assessment of the corridor, which is a requirement of the New York State Department of Transportation before any construction can begin.
+In 2022, the Land Conservancy was awarded $900,000 in federal funds, thanks to the advocacy and support of our representatives in Congress including former U.S. Representative Brian Higgins and U.S. Senators Kirsten Gillibrand and Chuck Schumer.
+We also received $225,000 in state funding to use as a match for the federal funds thanks to the advocacy of former New York State Senator (now U.S. Representative) Tim Kennedy.
+This funding is being used to develop preliminary designs and conduct an environmental impact assessment of the corridor, which is a requirement of the New York State Department of Transportation before any construction can begin.

 Press Event

-Community leaders and elected official celebrate the release of federal and state funds for The Riverline.
-From left to right: Patrick Gormley, Dean Seneca, Representative Brian Higgins, Senator Kirsten Gillibrand, Land Conservancy Board Chair Kathy Bieler, Former Executive Director Nancy Smith, Mayor Byron Brown.
+Community leaders and elected officials celebrate the release of federal and state funds for The Riverline.
+From left to right: former Old First Ward Community Center Director Patrick Gormley, former Old First Ward resident and CEO of Seneca Scientific Solutions+ Dean Seneca, former U.S. Representative Brian Higgins, U.S. Senator Kirsten Gillibrand, Land Conservancy Board Chair Kathy Bieler, former Land Conservancy Executive Director Nancy Smith, and Mayor Byron Brown.

-In January 2024, environmental impact assessments and preliminary design are slated to begin.
-There is a robust public engagement component to the assessment and design process, and the Land Conservancy will be responsible for holding several community meetings open to the public to test ideas and get input.
-Please go here for more information about the public meetings.
+In February 2024, the environmental impact assessment and preliminary design process was launched.
+This is known as The Riverline Study.
+The Study includes a robust public engagement component, and The Riverline Team is responsible for holding several community meetings open to the public to test ideas and get input.
+You can find out more about The Riverline Study and the public meetings here.

 bottom of page